-Fidelity Government Money Market Fund (SPAXX) is popular among the Fidelity US govt money market fund.
+Fidelity Government Money Market Fund (SPAXX) is popular among the Fidelity US government fund.

-Created in 1990, Fidelity Government Money Market Fund (SPAXX) is among the top government money market funds globally.
+Created in 1990, Fidelity Government Money Market Fund (SPAXX) is among the global government money market funds.

 SPAXX boasts $219.95 billion in total assets, making it one of the most widely held money market funds.
 As a result, it’s one of the perfect investments for investors that seek a broad range of investments.

 SPAXX is very similar to the American Century Capital Preservation Fund in its mission.
-This fund aims at providing investors with high-yield returns, high liquidity, and preservation of capital.
+This fund aims to provide investors with high-yield returns, high liquidity, and capital preservation.

 Typically, the fund is nearly 100% invested in cash or cash equivalents (short-term U.S. government securities or repurchase agreements collateralized by U.S. Treasury securities.

 SPAXX vs SPRXX: Composition By Instrument

 SPRXX vs SPAXX: Performance – Average Annual Returns

 SPAXX vs SPRXX: Cost (Operational Fees)